 - 3 tbsp olive oil

-- Set up your breading station.
-In 3 separate bowls put your flour, bread crumbs and eggs slightly beaten.
+- Set up your breading station with 3 bowls.
+Add flour, bread crumbs and beaten eggs each into its own bowl.

-- With one hand bread each chicken tender in the flour, dip in the eggs and shake off excess.
-Drop in the bowl with the bread crumbs and with other hand gently press bread crumbs to adhere.
+- Holding a chicken tender in one hand, dredge it through the flour, then dip it in the eggs and shake off excess.
+Drop chicken in the bowl with the bread crumbs.
+Using your other hand, gently press bread crumbs to adhere.
 This keeps your hands from becoming gummed up with egg and crumbs.
 Repeat this twice for each tender.

-- Melt the remaining 2 tbsp of butter in the pan and add 2 tablespoons of flour.
-Cook for 2 minutes on medium high heat scraping up the bits left from cooking the chicken.
+- Melt remaining 2 tbsp of butter in the pan and add 2 tablespoons of flour.
+Cook for 2 minutes over medium high heat, scraping up the bits left from cooking the chicken.
 Whisk in the chicken stock and lemon juice to form a nice sauce.
-Add the Italian seasoning and cook for 2 minutes on simmer.
-Season to taste.
+Add the Italian seasoning and simmer on low heat for 2 minutes.
+Taste, then season with salt and pepper if necessary.

-- Plate the chicken and spoon sauce over and serve.
+- Plate the chicken, spoon sauce over top, and serve.